static-publisher/static-publisher/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 For other platforms, Static Publisher is a [sinatra](http://www.sinatrarb.com/) app, so instructions for deploying a sinatra app on your chosen platform should work.
-It also requires a [mongodb](https://www.mongodb.org/) database, with the environment variable `MONGOLAB_URI` set to the database's url.
+It also requires a [mongodb](https://www.mongodb.org/) database, with the environment variable `MONGODB_URI` set to the database's url.

 ## Usage